Vyral/base-template/_posts/2018-06-21-why-you-should-reconsider-having-an-open-house.md

 Unfortunately, this is wrong.&nbsp;

-In general, **open houses do not work.** Usually the people who come into an open house are nosy neighbors who want to peek around and see what you have done to your house.
+In general, **open houses do not work.** Usually, the people who come into an open house are nosy neighbors who want to peek around and see what you have done to your house.
 Unqualified buyers are also a risk.
 Many people go to an open house with a lower budget than what your home’s price range is in.&nbsp;

 There are people who have been looking for a home for five to eight years.
 They are known as “true tire kickers” and when they see an open house sign they coming running in, but are more interested in free food and drinks than in purchasing a home. &nbsp;